 What is a Puttable Bond?

-A puttable bond (put bond or retractable bond) is a type of bond that provides the holder of a bond (investor) the right but not the obligation to force the issuer to redeem the bond before its maturity date.
-In other words, a puttable bond is a bond with an embedded put option.
+A puttable bond (put bond or retractable bond) is a type of bond that provides the holder of a bond (investor) the right, but not the obligation, to force the issuer to redeem the bond before its maturity date.
+In other words, it is a bond with an embedded put option.
 Puttable bonds are directly opposite to callable bonds.

-If the embedded put option of the puttable bond is exercised, the bondholder receives the principal value of the investment set at par value.
+If the embedded put option is exercised, the bondholder receives the principal value of the bond at par value.
 In certain cases, the bonds can be retracted as a result of extraordinary events.
-However, more frequently, the embedded put option can be exercised after the predetermined date.
+However, more frequently, the embedded put option can be exercised after a predetermined date.

-How are puttable bonds important to investors and issuers?
+How are put options important to investors and issuers?

 Similar to callable bonds, the rationale behind puttable bonds is related to the inverse relationship between interest rates and the price of bonds.
-Since the value of the bonds declines as the interest rate rises, they provide investors with protection from potential interest rate increases.
+Since the value of the bonds declines as interest rates rise, they provide investors with protection from potential interest rate increases.

 At the same time, the bond issuers reduce their cost of debt by providing lower yields on the bonds.
 Investors accept lower yields in exchange for the opportunity to exit the investments in case of unfavorable market conditions.